Russian submarine Knyaz Vladimir: History

-According to TASS' defense industry sources, commissioning of the Knyaz Vladimir has been delayed until the first quarter of 2020 due to a number of detected deficiencies.
-The following Komsomolskaya Pravda report, citing Alexei Rakhmanov, President of the USC, has specified the commissioning period as "end of January" 2020.
+According to TASS's defense industry sources, commissioning of the Knyaz Vladimir was delayed until the first quarter of 2020 due to a number of detected deficiencies.
+The following Komsomolskaya Pravda report, citing Alexei Rakhmanov, President of the USC, specified the commissioning period as "end of January" 2020.

-On 28 May 2020, Knyaz Vladimir was accepted by Ministry of Defence of Russia and was commissioned into service with the Russian Navy on 12 June 2020.
+On 28 May 2020, Knyaz Vladimir was accepted by the Ministry of Defence of Russia and was commissioned into service with the Russian Navy on 12 June 2020.
 With a pennant number K-549, the submarine is part of the 31st Submarine Division at the Northern Fleet.

-On 26 March 2021, an unprecedented operation took place in the Arctic Ocean, as Knyaz Vladimir, and two Delta IV-class ballistic missile submarines (SSBN) together armed with 48 SLBMs surfaced simultaneously from under the ice with precision in a limited space with a radius of 300 meters for the first time in the history of the Russian Navy and former Soviet navy and in the world.
+On 26 March 2021, an unprecedented operation took place in the Arctic Ocean, as Knyaz Vladimir and two Delta IV-class ballistic missile submarines (SSBN), together armed with 48 SLBMs, surfaced simultaneously from under the ice with precision in a limited space with a radius of 300 meters for the first time in the history of the Russian Navy and former Soviet navy and in the world.
 The operation was part of the Umka-2021 exercise.
-The ice of 1.5 meters thickness was broken firing a torpedo.
-Russian Northern Fleet subs train all the time under ice conditions including cruising under Arctic and as a part of training they learn how to find or make holes with a torpedo in ice in order to surface and dive.
-Russian navy submarines break ice on regular basis and have developed special weapons to break ice in order to fire SLBMs, first time tested in 2014.
+The 1.5-meter-thick ice was broken by firing a torpedo.
+Russian Northern Fleet subs train frequently under icy conditions, including cruising under the Arctic, and as a part of training they learn how to find or make holes with a torpedo in ice in order to surface and dive.
+Russian navy submarines break ice on a regular basis and have developed special weapons to break ice in order to fire SLBMs, which was tested for the first time in 2014.

+The submarine was reported active as of 2026.